Florida Divorce and Family Law Attorneys

 Collaborative Divorce is an alternative to a “contested divorce.”
 In Collaborative Divorce both you and your attorney are members of a team.
 The entire team is forward-focused and works to reach a resolution that benefits everyone.
 A typical collaborative team will consist of attorneys for both spouses, a facilitator, and other necessary experts.
 Collaborative divorce is not filed with the Court until a settlement is reached and allows families to keep their personal financials confidential among the team.
 Those who choose Collaborative Divorce are committed to resolving the case with an amicable agreement.
 Our family law teams have additional training to assist those who are considering Collaborative Divorce and would be happy to discuss the pros and cons of this process.

 Consult a Trustworthy Family Law Lawyer in Cape Coral or Fort Myers

 If you are considering a divorce proceeding or are involved in a divorce proceeding, you do not need to navigate the legal complexities alone.
 Even if you and your spouse agree on most aspects of the separation, retaining an experienced family law attorney can help you ensure that the matter is handled in a timely, appropriate, and careful legal fashion.

 Protect your legal rights and take the guesswork out of this stressful but critical time in your life.
 Our Fort Myers and Cape Coral alimony attorneys are a husband and wife team who understand the complexities of marriage.
-Serving residents of Naples, Cape Coral, Fort Myers, Tampa, Miami, and other South Florida cities, we offer a free consultation, so call us now at (844) 642-6259 or contact us online.
+Serving residents of Naples, Cape Coral, Fort Myers, Tampa, Miami, and other South Florida cities, so call us now at (844) 642-6259 or contact us online.